oscarpobletes/MobileMentor/README.md

    - **Resources**: A list of documentation URLs for the tools mentioned in the tech stack.
    - **Features**: Suggestions for features and functionalities to be integrated into the app.
    - **Advice**: Guidance and advice for successfully developing your mobile app.

+## Note
+The clarity of the prompt directly influences the specificity of the response.
+When a development environment is not specified, the recommendations are more likely to be oriented towards hybrid development tools.
+On the other hand, when a specific environment such as iOS or Android is provided, the suggestions will be adjusted to match that particular platform.

 ## Rate Limit Considerations